keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

       -Dmigrated.auth.server.version=1.9.8.Final

-## UI tests
+## Admin Console UI tests
 The UI tests are real-life, UI focused integration tests.
 Hence they do not support the default HtmlUnit browser.
 Only the following real-life browsers are supported: Mozilla Firefox, Google Chrome and Internet Explorer.
 For details on how to run the tests with these browsers, please refer to [Different Browsers](#different-browsers) chapter.

-The UI tests are focused on the Admin Console as well as on some login scenarios.
+The UI tests are focused on the Admin Console.
 They are placed in the `console` module and are disabled by default.

 The tests also use some constants placed in [test-constants.properties](tests/base/src/test/resources/test-constants.properties).
 A different file can be specified by `-Dtestsuite.constants=path/to/different-test-constants.properties`